 Overpayments are typically refunded by USCIS check within six to eight weeks.
 Underpayments result in rejection without processing, requiring a full refile.

-If a request for evidence is issued after filing, the I-485 RFE response guide covers how to respond and what USCIS typically requests.
+If an RFE is issued after filing, the I-485 RFE response guide explains how to respond and what USCIS typically requests.

 For applicants preparing to file I-485 and managing the full cost picture across multiple family members or concurrent petitions, book a free consultation with the Beyond Border team.